 Corinne Manning received her MFA from UNC Wilmington.
 Her fiction and nonfiction have appeared in Story Quarterly, Vol 1 Brooklyn, Arts & Letters, Drunken Boat, The Oxford American and The Nervous Breakdown.
 Her story "Slow Steady Eruption" was published as a chapbook by Alice Blue Books in 2014.
 She's received grants and fellowships from Artist Trust, Seattle Office of Arts & Culture and was the Hub City Writer's Project Writer-in-Residence in 2010/2011.
 She co-coordinates The Furnace Reading Series, a long form prose reading series in Seattle.

 Sierra is a poet, cephalopod appreciator, and co-founder of performance art groups The Typing Explosion and Vis-à-Vis Society.
 Her lyrical choose-your-own-adventure with artist Loren Erdrich debuted from Rose Metal Press in Spring 2012 and chapbook “In Case of Loss” from Toadlily Press in Fall 2012.

-Michael Overa is a Seattle native and holds an MFA from Hollins University.
+Michael Overa was born and raised in the Pacific Northwest and holds an MFA from Hollins University.
 A steadfast believer that clear communication opens doors, Michael has taught writing in a variety of venues, including at Cornish College of the Arts and the Tinker Mountain Online Writers' Workshop.
-His work has appeared in the Portland Review, Quiet, Pindeldyboz and the Denver Syntax, among others.
+His work has appeared in the Portland Review, Prime Number Magazine, Fiction Daily and the Denver Syntax, among others.

 Greg Stump has been a regular contributor to The Stranger for more than a decade.
 He is the co-creator of the comic book series Urban Hipster, a former writer and editor for The Comics Journal, and the creator of the weekly alternative-newspaper comic Dwarf Attack.
 He teaches comics through a variety of schools and organizations in the Seattle area and recently completed his first graphic novel, Disillusioned Illusions.

 Ann is a poet, playwright, and prose writer with an MFA in creative writing from Vermont College of Fine Arts.
 For twenty years she’s been a Teaching Artist in Seattle public schools; Hugo House; Coyote Central; and Pongo Teen Writing, at King Co. juvenile detention and the Washington State psychiatric hospital.